-Royal Opens the New Energy from Waste Facility at Billingham, Teesside
+Royal Opens the New Waste to Energy Facility at Billingham, Teesside

-His Royal Highness, The Duke of Kent KG officially opened on October 8th 2014 Hitachi Zosen Inova’s forth energy from waste facility in execution in the United Kingdom.
+His Royal Highness, The Duke of Kent KG officially opened on October 8th 2014 Hitachi Zosen Inova’s forth Waste to Energy facility in execution in the United Kingdom.
 The new state-of-the-art facility has been developed by SITA UK, a subsidiary of SUEZ ENVIRONNEMENT, on behalf of the South Tyne and Wear Waste Management Partnership, which comprises Gateshead, South Tyneside and Sunderland councils.

 The new two line plant is Hitachi Zosen Inova’s (HZI) second plant built at SITA’s Tees Valley site.
 The first facility was a single line plant put into operation in 2009 to treat residual waste from Northumberland.
 Construction of the new facility began in May 2011 and was completed in April 2014.
-The new plant underpins high reliability and cutting-edge technology performance achieved by proven energy from waste solutions.
-Energy from waste is the process of recovering energy in the form of electricity and/or heat from complete combustion of residual waste.
+The new plant underpins high reliability and cutting-edge technology performance achieved by proven Waste to Energy solutions.
+Waste to Energy is the process of recovering energy in the form of electricity and/or heat from complete combustion of residual waste.
 Stateof- the-art energy technology complies with the strict European requirements for efficiency (R1) and flue gas emissions.
 The plant and achieves highest plant availabilities of more than 91.5%.

 Official opening with Royal attendance